KarolS/millfork/docs/stdlib/frequent.md

 Available for: all computer targets.
 Uses ROM routines, so requires the appropriate ROM to be enabled if applicable.

-#### `byte readkey()`

-Waits for and reads a single keypress.

-The returning values may vary between platforms:

-* letters may be uppercase or lowercase

-* modifier keys may be applied or ignored

-Available for:
-Commodore 64 (requires KERNAL),
-Commodore 16 or Plus/4 (requires KERNAL),
-Commodore 128 (requires KERNAL),
-VIC 20 (requires KERNAL),
-Atari,
-Amstrad CPC,
-ZX Spectrum,
-NEC PC-88.

 #### `pointer readline()`

 Reads a line from the console and returns a pointer to a null-terminated string.